jtresko/BS_KB/docs/strategy/Tae's Corner SPY - Jan 14, 2025.md

 ---
-title: "Tae"
+title: "Tae's Corner: SPY - Jan 14, 2025"
 layout: default
 parent: Strategy
-grand_parent: Help Center
-nav_order: 9
+nav_order: 19
 ---

-In Tae's corner, we share small snap shots of advice and wisdom from BigShort's founder, Tae, that he often shares in the Tutoring channel of our [Discord community.](https://intercom.help/bigshort/en/articles/10372185-how-to-join-our-members-only-discord-channels)
+In Tae's corner, we share small snap shots of advice and wisdom from BigShort's founder, Tae, that he often shares in the Tutoring channel of our [Discord community.](/discord-community/How to Join our Members-Only Discord Channels/)

 ![](/assets/images/help/strategy/Tae's Corner SPY - J_1-14-25+taes+corner.png)